OmarMiniesy/Notes/Defensive Security/Security Info & Events Mgmt/Logs.md

 ---
 ### Unix Logs

+Check out [[Linux Forensics]] and [[Linux Privilege Escalation]] for more details.

-> Logs are present in the `/var/log` directory on Unix systems.
+> Logs are present in the `/var/log/` directory on Unix systems.
+Third party logs are also present inside this directory within their own directories.

 ###### `/var/log/auth.log`
  Has authorization information about user logins and authentication mechanisms used.
 - Has the date, followed by the [[IP]] of the machine that the log was generated on, the process and process ID that generated the log , the description of the log.
+- There can be several `auth.log.#` files, and there can be zipped files.
+Analyze all.
+- All commands that are run using `sudo` are stored in this log.
+Can be obtained by `grep COMMAND`.
 ###### `/var/log/*tmp`
 The `*tmp` files that hold logon history information.
 - `/var/log/btmp` logs failed logon attempts.